Kitura/HeliumLogger/README.md

 ## Features:

+- Output logs to the stdout stream by default, or choose another output stream by extending the standard library
 - Different logging levels such as Warning, Verbose, and Error
-- Color output to terminal
+- Enable/Disable color output to terminal

 ## Usage: